CiscoOpenSource/CiscoOpenSourceTutorials/OpenStackLiberty/README.md

 Running those commands on the prompt enables ip forwarding.
 Now my node can access the internet!

+### /etc/hosts

+You should ensure that all compute nodes and the controller nodes share the same ```/etc/hosts``` file.
+This will ensure name resolution can happen without worrying about an external DNS.

 ### Update Compute node
 ```